-or if an article doesn't have a link, please e-mail.
 About this page: While researching my folks, occasionally I come across an interesting, but unrelated, article, and place it on my Shoebox page.
 The number of articles about former slaves grew, so I created this page.
 E-mail.
 Updated June 12, 2021.
 Photo: Mose Bunch, photo and writing on back of photo.
 Shared by a visitor to West Virginia Memories.

-Old newspaper articles (and book mentions) about former slaves, slavery
+Old newspaper articles (and book mentions) about American slaves,

 Articles about individuals